Hell Drivers

-Hell Drivers (1957) is a British film noir crime drama film directed by Cy Endfield and starring Stanley Baker, Herbert Lom, Peggy Cummins and Patrick McGoohan.
-The film was produced by the Rank Organisation and Aqua Film Productions.
-The film revolves around a recently released convict who takes a driver's job at a haulage company.
+Hell Drivers is a 1957 British film noir crime drama film directed by Cy Endfield and starring Stanley Baker, Herbert Lom, Peggy Cummins and Patrick McGoohan.
+It was written by Endfield and John Kruse, and produced by the Rank Organisation and Aqua Film Productions.
+A recently released convict takes a driver's job at a haulage company and encounters violence and corruption.

 Plot

-Having spent time abroad, Tom Yately (Stanley Baker) seeks work as a truck driver with Hawletts, a transport company.
-Mr. Cartley (William Hartnell), the depot manager, informs Tom that his drivers convey their ten-ton loads of gravel fast over bad roads.
+Saying that he has returned from time abroad, Tom Yately seeks work as a truck driver with Hawletts, a haulage company.
+Mr. Cartley, the depot manager, informs Tom that his drivers convey their ten-ton loads of gravel fast over bad roads.
 They are expected to deliver a minimum of twelve loads a day; if a driver falls behind, he is fired.
 Each run is 20 mi round-trip; the top driver makes eighteen runs a day.
-Tom goes on a trial run with the depot mechanic, in truck no. 13.
-He narrowly avoids colliding head-on with two other Hawletts trucks speeding the other way.
+Tom goes on a trial run with the depot mechanic, in truck 13.
+He avoids colliding with two other Hawletts trucks speeding the other way.

-Cartley hires Tom, and he's assigned truck 13.
-Tom meets the other drivers, including Irishman Red (Patrick McGoohan), the foreman and head driver.
-Lodging at the same house as various other drivers, Tom is befriended by Gino (Herbert Lom), an Italian driver who is in love with Lucy (Peggy Cummins), Cartley's secretary.
-Red offers a £250 gold cigarette case to anyone who can make more runs than him in a day, and Tom is determined to try; however, he soon learns that Red has kept his place at the top by taking a dangerous shortcut that none of the other drivers are willing to risk.
+Cartley hires Tom, who is assigned truck 13.
+Tom meets the other drivers, including Irishman Red, the foreman and head driver.
+Lodging at the same house as other drivers, Tom is befriended by Italian driver Gino, who is in love with Lucy, Cartley's secretary.
+Red offers a £250 gold cigarette case to anyone who can make more runs than him in a day, and Tom is determined to try; however, he soon learns that Red has kept his place at the top by taking a dangerous shortcut that no other driver is willing to risk.

-One evening, the drivers go to a dance at a nearby hall and start a fight.
+One evening, the drivers go to a dance at a hall and start a fight.
 When the police are called, Tom flees the scene.
 Red calls him a coward and, from then on, the other drivers (except Gino) turn on Tom, bullying him incessantly, impeding his runs, and calling him "yellow belly".
-Despite this, Tom doesn't retaliate.
+Despite this, Tom does not retaliate.

-Tom visits his brother Jimmy (David McCallum) and mother (Beatrice Varley) in their tobacconist's shop.
+Tom visits his brother Jimmy and mother in their tobacconist's shop.
 His mother refuses to accept money from Tom, blaming him for Jimmy's life-changing leg injury that requires him to use crutches.

-When the drivers collect their pay packets, Tom realises he's been underpaid.
-A gleeful Red informs Tom his wages were docked to replace equipment damaged as a result of the drivers' bullying.
+When the drivers collect their pay packets, Tom realises he has been underpaid.
+Gleeful, Red informs Tom his wages were docked to replace equipment damaged as a result of the drivers' bullying.
 A fistfight ensues, in which Tom beats Red.
-Gino offers to switch truck numbers with Tom the next day, so that the others can unwittingly harass Gino and therefore help Tom to win the cigarette case.
+Gino offers to switch truck numbers with Tom the next day, so that the others can unwittingly harass Gino and therefore help Tom win the cigarette case.